ultibohub/Examples/Advanced/README.md

    RAMDisk             How to create, mount and format a RAM disk ready for use.
 Also covers partitioning and formatting any disk.

+   UDPServer           Creating a simple SysLog server using the WinsockUDPListener class from Winsock2